A $2.5 Billion Robot Taught Me 3 Powerful Lessons

 I love this concept.

 4PC – my community of extraordinary coaches and leaders – is my big 25 year mission.
-We are 5 years in.
-That’s 18 quarters.
+We are 7 years in.

 We’re already doing extraordinary things and we’re drawing more and more fascinating people to us.
-And yet I’m only 18% into my mission.
+And yet I’m only barely into my mission.

 90 day goals take off all the pressure.
 And it’s astonishing what you can accomplish.

-In June last year, a monster dust storm finally silenced Opportunity for ever.
-Yet it has has generated an immense scientific legacy that will help with the work of NASA’s still-active Curiosity Rover and the upcoming Mars 2020 Rover that you saw above.
+In June 2019, a monster dust storm finally silenced Opportunity for ever.
+Yet it has has generated an immense scientific legacy that will help with the work of NASA’s still-active Curiosity Rover and the Mars 2020 Rover that you saw above.

 Think big.
 Take tiny steps.